 What To Think About

 - If a digital rectal exam (DRE) is being done to screen for prostate cancer, the examination may be combined with a blood test for prostate-specific antigen (PSA).
 The two tests are often done together to check for prostate cancer.
-For more information, see the topic Prostate-Specific Antigen (PSA).
+To learn more, see the topic Prostate-Specific Antigen (PSA) .

-- Other tests may need to be done after a DRE if problems are felt.
-You may need a test for blood in the stool or a visual examination of the anus and rectum (anoscopy or sigmoidoscopy).
-For more information, see the topics Sigmoidoscopy and Fecal Occult Blood Test (FOBT).
+- Other tests may need to be done after a DRE if problems are suspected, including colon cancer.
+You may need a test for blood in the stool or a visual examination of the anus, rectum, or colon (anoscopy, sigmoidoscopy , or colonoscopy ).